ibm-cloud-docs/cloud-object-storage/object-fine-grain.md

 {: #ol-apis-examples}
 {: api}

 The following examples are shown for using cURL for ease of use.
 Environment variables are used to represent user-specific elements such as `$BUCKET`, `$TOKEN`, and `$REGION`.
-The `$REGION` variable would also include any network type specifications, so sending a request to a bucket in `us-south` by using the private network would require setting the variable to `private.us-south`.
+The `$REGION` variable also includes any network type specifications, so sending a request to a bucket in `us-south` by using the private network would require setting the variable to `private.us-south`.

 ### Enable object lock on a bucket
 {: #ol-apis-enable}